arthurfiorette/proposal-safe-assignment-operator/README.md

 The `using` or `await using` statement should also work with the `?=` operator.
 Everything using does in a normal `using x = y` statement should be done with the `?=` operator.

+Errors thrown when the disposable resource is disposed aren't caught by the `?=` operator, in the same way they aren't caught currently by any other feature.

 ```ts
 try {
   using a = b